 - Video Streaming

-If not for the internet, or we’d be at the mercy of the myriad broadcast satellite television providers that dominate the industry.
+If not for the internet, we’d be at the mercy of the broadcast satellite television providers that dominate the industry.
+But thankfully, we are not!

-The internet not only gives us options to choose from but also and gives us the freedom to choose through video streaming services such as Netflix, Showmax and Amazon Prime.
+The internet not only gives us options to choose from but also gives us the freedom to choose through video streaming services such as Netflix, Showmax and Amazon Prime.
 You can Sign Up with any of these for free for a month, after which you need to pay a minimal subscription.
-If you compare the costs of streaming services versus broadcast service providers, video streaming is way cheaper even with your internet charges including.
+If you compare the costs of streaming services versus broadcast service providers, video streaming is way cheaper even with your internet charges.
+The best part is that with these streaming platforms, you get access to a variety of content from different parts of the world.
+For instance, if you are an anime lover, you can find a myriad of stuff related to it.
+Moreover, you can select anime shows based on genre.
+You can look for romantic anime series or scary ones (those interested in this genre can check out the comprehensive horror anime list at hellhorror.com).

 - Virtual & Augmented Reality